bdmeter/work/content/blog/2023/06/2023-06-17-building-system-analysis/index.md

 ---

+## Building system design

 Systems design comprises a logical series of steps that leads to the best decision for a given set of conditions.
 The procedure requires:

-__Analysis__ of a building as a system.
+### Analysis of a building system

-__Synthesis,__ or selection of components, to form a system that meets specific objectives while subject to constraints, or variables controllable by designers.
+- Synthesis, or selection of components, to form a system that meets specific objectives while subject to constraints, or variables controllable by designers.

-__Appraisal__ of system performance, including comparisons with alternative systems.
+- Appraisal of system performance, including comparisons with alternative systems.

-__Feedback__ to analysis and synthesis of information obtained in system evaluation, to improve the design.
+- Feedback to analysis and synthesis of information obtained in system evaluation, to improve the design.

 The prime advantage of the procedure is that, through comparisons of alternatives and data feedback to the design process, systems design converges on an optimum, or best, system for the given conditions.
 Another advantage is that the procedure enables designers to clarify the requirements for the building being designed.
 Still another advantage is that the procedure provides a common basis of understanding and promotes cooperation between the specialists in various aspects of building design.